phpwalter/phantomSPA/htdocs/docs/dev/pages/routing.md

 ## Query Strings

 Queries are parsed into an object.
-Repeated keys may be collected as arrays depending on the router’s `queryMode` (default: `array`).
+Repeated keys may be collected as arrays depending on the router’s 'queryMode' (default: 'array').

 ```js
 // URL: /docs/dev/search?q=spa&q=router&page=2